 There is a lot of fuss about Japanese rice cookers because, quite simply, they are the best rice cookers around.
 It’s a fact – and anyone who tells you differently is either lying or just plain misguided.
 The reasons for this are simple; Japanese people know how to make good things.
 Rice cookers are no exception.

 For centuries, Japanese companies have been producing high-quality rice cookers for their customers.
-With a history of quality and reliability, these cooking devices are made to last through generations in your family and they are perfect if you’re looking for a rice cooker that will make excellent dishes every time.
-The beauty about owning one is that you will be able to serve up any type or size bowl with ease!
-It doesn’t matter what ingredients you throw into them either, because not only can they whip out amazing meals, but also soups, too, so there isn’t anything this little powerhouse cannot do!
+With a history of quality and reliability, these cooking devices are made to last through generations in your family.
+They are perfect if you’re looking for a rice cooker that will make excellent dishes every time.
+The beauty of owning one is that you will be able to serve up any type or size bowl with ease!
+It doesn’t matter what ingredients you throw into them either, because not only can they whip out amazing meals, but also soups, congee, oatmeal, and even chocolate cake, so there isn’t anything this little powerhouse cannot do!

 TL;DR – Our Top Picks